bhalavat-nisarg/inrix-hack-2022/README.md

 # Pool IT

-Pool IT is for both!.
+Pool IT!
 If you drive to work on a regular basis, sign up to find passengers and enjoy the benefits of HOV or express lanes, share the costs of driving, and enjoy the company.
 If you don’t like driving, want to limit your driving, or don’t have a car, sign up to find a driver.
 Carpool matching works when there is a balance between commuters who